Swann v. Charlotte-Mecklenburg Board of Education: Timeline of the case being overturned

-After busing was enforced in 1971, throughout the 1970s and the 1980s, Charlotte was known across the nation as the “city that made desegregation work.”
+After busing was enforced in 1971, throughout the 1970s and the 1980s, Charlotte was known across the nation as the "city that made desegregation work."
 It paved the way for many different school systems to use the busing plan to force integration in the school systems.

 However, due to the booming economy of the city in the late 1980s and early 1990s, Charlotte experienced a rapid immigration from the Northeast and the Midwest, which resulted in a decline of the acceptance of busing.
 In 1992, in response to these complaints, CMS created a managed choice plan to reduce the number of students being bused.
 This new choice plan revolved around magnet schools, making one-third of the schools in Charlotte-Mecklenburg either magnets or partial magnets, and each magnet had a quota of black and white students that were allowed to attend.
 But this didn't please many white families who were denied entrance into magnet schools that had fulfilled their quotas.

 In 1997, a parent, William Capacchione, sued the school system when his daughter was denied entrance into a magnet school for the second time based on her race.
 While the school system opposed the end of busing, Judge Robert D. Potter declared the mandate of a unitary system had been met and lifted the court order on mandatory busing by race or ethnicity.
-This ruling was upheld by the appeals court in Richmond, Virginia in 2000 and after the final appeal was declined to be heard by the U.S. Supreme Court, federal order of busing was ended in Charlotte-Mecklenburg and it was left in the hands of the city school board to decide how to redo the assignment policy for school attendance.
+This ruling was upheld by the appeals court in Richmond, Virginia in 2000, and after the final appeal was declined to be heard by the U.S. Supreme Court, federal order of busing was ended in Charlotte-Mecklenburg, leaving decisions about how to redo the assignment policy for school attendance in the hands of the city school board.

-The new assignment policy which was adopted in the fall of 2002 was known as the “School Choice Plan.”
+The new assignment policy which was adopted in the fall of 2002 was known as the "School Choice Plan."
 This new choice plan divided the city into four large attendance zones based on neighborhoods.
 Students were allowed to choose to stay at their neighborhood "home school," or they could rank their top three choices of any other school in CMS; however they would only receive free transportation to their home school or any of the magnet schools in the district.
 If families chose their home school as their first choice, they were guaranteed that school; otherwise they were entered into a lottery that gave available spaces in overenrolled schools.
 If people did not choose a school, they were immediately placed into their home school.
 After creating a variety of programs to inform families about the new plan, over 95% of the families in the Charlotte-Mecklenburg school system submitted choices for the new school year.

 The adoption of the 2002 School Choice Plan increased racial inequality despite the Charlotte-Mecklenburg School system's efforts to mitigate the effects of segregation through compensatory resource allocation.